duckbill70/InjuryIQ/StingRay_BLE_Services_Guide.md

 ### Training Data Export

-When FIFO dump is triggered (device must be in LED_AMBER mode), data is exported to Serial in CSV format:
+When FIFO dump is triggered (control state must be STANDBY and the LED will pulse blue), data is exported to Serial in CSV format:

 ```
 FIFO_DUMP_START